 - Definitions: definitions.

-- Supplemental: Agreementsupplements main contract; definitions in main contract; conflict betweenAgreementand main contract; termination with main contract; main contract termination.
+- Supplemental: Agreementsupplements main contract; definitions in main contract; conflict betweenAgreementand main contract; breach ofAgreementdeemed to be breach of main contract; breach of main contract deemed to be breach ofAgreement; termination with main contract; main contract termination.

 - Term: commencement of term; end of term.